 Update (2/20/13): Recognizing that the humanitarian needs in the aftermath of Hurricane Sandy are tragic and significant, the Anti-Defamation League will not oppose pending legislation making funding available through the Federal Emergency Management Agency (FEMA) to help rebuild any institution destroyed or seriously damaged in this storm.
-The Constitution protects religious freedom by preventing the government from funding or endorsing any religion.
-FEMA funding in this instance should not be interpreted as conveying any endorsement of religion.

 This position does not represent any lessening of ADL’s concerns regarding the risk to religious liberty posed when government funds transmitted to religious institutions directly advance the religious mission of those institutions.
 We continue to believe as a matter of principle that keeping government out of religion is the best way to safeguard religious freedom.